congnt24/congnt24.github.io/_posts/2018-08-04-microservice-dockerize-nodejs-application.md

 ```bash
 node index.js
 ```
-Now, you can open your browser and open http://localhost:3000/simplejs.
-It will reponse *Hello World!*
+Now, you can open your browser and open [http://localhost:3000/simplejs](http://localhost:3000/simplejs).
+It will reponse *Hello World!!*

 ### 2. Dockerfile
 Create a file called: Dockerfile then put the following code inside.